orbis-dei/orbis-dei.github.io/content/contact.md

 ---
-title: "Contact Us"
+title: "Contact"
 ---

-Have a holy site to include, a correction, more details, or just want to say hi?
-Email us at [orbis-dei.org@gmail.com](mailto:orbis-dei.org@gmail.com)
+Have a holy site to include, a correction, more details, or just want to say hello?
+Email us at [contact@orbisdei.org](mailto:contact@orbisdei.org).